onetwo360/360-viewer/README.md

       cacheFrames = (frameset, cb) ->

 TODO: frameset may always be normal, so use model instead of frameset
+TODO: allow cacheframes to be called several times, but only run once

         frameset.loaded = []
         count = 0